Data Pipelines Explained by Dremio

 Data engineers are responsible for using these tools and others like them to build and maintain data pipelines.
 Even if you don’t have people with this title, this is the role they are fulfilling.
 As we noted above, you need someone to fix pipelines if and when they fail, and it’s always nice to have a real live plumber, rather than someone frantically pinch-hitting in the midst of a flood.

 A carefully managed data pipeline can provide organizations access to reliable and well-structured datasets for analytics.
 Automating the movement and transformation of data allows the consolidation of data from multiple sources so that it can be used strategically.
-The traditional approach to building pipelines is complex, fragile, and difficult to maintain.
-Dremio is a new approach to data analytics that is an alternative to traditional approaches to data pipelines.
+Dremio is the Data-as-a-Service Platform.
+It helps you deliver “last-mile” data pipeline needs, and picks up where traditional data pipelines leave off, providing a scalable, open source platform for interactive analytics for data in any format at any scale.
 Learn more about Dremio.